EwanSC/BromansCoopey/analysis/analysis_dictionary.md

 20. **General_Location_Note**
 * Source Table: (data/findspot.ExtraLocationNote)
 * Contains extra information about the location of a monument, such as nearby landmarks or other sites. _null_ means there is not extra information recorded about this site in this database.
-* Values are textual descriptions, yet constrained (own).
+* Values are textual descriptions (own).
 Values: _null_; 5km from Čitluk; Gradina; Matinčevo-Porta Suburbia I; Pet mostova; could also be from another site around the Sinjsko polje; found between Vojnić and Gardun; near Antiochia Pisidiae; near Burnum/Kistanje; near Dubrava, Poljice; near Jesenice, Poljice; near Karin; near Metković; near Porta Andetria; near Sinj; near Tragurium/Trogir; near Šibenik; right bank of Trebižat river
 21. **Unique_Monument_Provenience_Note**
 * Source Table: (data/monument.MonumentSpecificFindSpotNote)
 * Extra information specific to the provenience and discovery of each monument (where available). _null_ means there is no extra unique information recorded for a monument.